jessecusack/sharing-code/README.md

   * (I will create an environment yml eventually too)
 * MATLAB installed (Preferably a more recent version)
   * _Important_: Revert to the default MATLAB path (make sure you save your current path settings using `savepath folderName/pathdef.m` so that you can recover it later!!!)
-* Git installed on your computer.
+* Git installed on your computer (preferably the command line interface!)
 * A github.com account.

 ## Goals